chrisl8/Witchazzan/README.md

      - `pod` Optional Bool - "Persist on Disconnect" - If a player disconnects, by default their hadrons are archived.
 This prevents that behavior. **You probably want this set to true.** Otherwise, the NPC will dissapear when the first client who enters the room leaves.
      - `dod` Optional Bool - "Destroy on Disconnect" - If this is true, the NPC will be destroyed when the owner disconnects.
 This is probably not normally what you want for an NPC in a multi-player game, **but it is helpful during initial testing to set it true** so that your NPC is wiped and built from scratch when you refresh your browser.
      - `spriteLayerDepth` Optional (Integer) = "Sprite Layer Depth" - This is the depth used when adding the sprite to the scene.
 This will determine if it appears on top of or underneath other objects, based on their depth.
      - `rateOfFire` Optional (Integer) - "Rate of Fire" - If this is set, then the given spell is fired every time the last spell cast was X milliseconds ago based on the frame to frame delta. **This means the lower this number is, the faster it fires.** If this is left out, then no spell will be cast at all.
-You muts also set the "spell" name.
+You must also set the "spell" name.
      - `spell` Optional (String) - Name of the spell to cast.
-If you aren't sure, use 'fireball'.
+If you aren't sure, use 'quasar'.
 The spell is only cast if rateOfFire is also set.
      - **You may add other things here as well and use them in your code, but if you do, you must update the code in `client/src/gameLoopAndSceneFactory.js` under `} else if (object.type === 'NPC') {` to copy these key/value pairs into the hadron, and you must alo update `shared/validateHadron.mjs` to add your additional hadron keys as valid keys.**
    - NOTE: If you update sprite properties or add new ones, existing sprites won't get updated. use the `/deleteAllNPCs` command to clear them and make new ones.
 Also note that you need to not be in a scene with the sprite for the delete to work.
  - **Informational:** These sprites are imported by the client in `client/src/gameLoopAndSceneFactory.js` under `} else if (object.type === 'NPC') {`